fusterma/MADX_JUAS2022/docker.md

 ## Working environment and Jupyter notebooks set-up
 We provide the following approaches to set-up the working environment for the MAD-X course:
 - Install and run a [![Docker](https://shields.api-test.nl:/docker/image-size/aoeftiger/docker-cpymad?logo=docker)] image we have prepared for you.
-- Install python and packges using conda.
+- Install python and packges using Anaconda.
 - Use [![Binder](https://mybinder.org/badge_logo.svg)].

 The first two approaches allow you to work locally in your computer while the third one not.
 We recommend you to work locally in your computer as it will be easier to save your work and keep the tool for private use later, but the third option to work directly on a browser is also available in case you have problems with the local set-up.